Scrubbing toilets and doing laundry aren't most people's idea of a good time, but for some of us, cleaning house is irritating. Literally.

 Here are a few tips for avoiding skin irritation:

 1. Read labels.
 Know exactly which chemicals are in the product you're using.
-Try to avoid products that contain ingredients you've had a reaction to in the past.
+Try to avoid products that include ingredients you've had a reaction to in the past.
 Follow directions on the label so you know you're using the cleaning product safely.

 Cleaning Tips: Treating Irritated Skin

 No matter how much the rash itches, don't scratch.
-Scratching will give you a few seconds of relief, but it can make your skin even itchier and it could cause an infection.
+Scratching may give you a few seconds of relief, but it can make your skin even itchier and it could cause an infection.
 Instead of scratching, apply a gentle moisturizing cream daily to soothe the itch and protect your skin.